RayDimn/Risk_Of_Rain_2_Expand/README.md

 ![Gameplay](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/GameplayBanner.png)

-Although many changes have been made, the core gameplay of the game it still largelly the same with additions being made, they are the following...
+Although many changes have been made, the core gameplay of the game it still largelly the same with additions being made, they are some of the following...

 ## Survivors Changes
 Most of them were left untouched with the exception of 4.